-- The Trust Fund amounting to Five Million Pesos (Php 5,000,000) will be established to compensate aggrieved parties for any damages to life or property, undertake community-based environmental programs, conduct environmental research aimed at strengthening measures to prevent environmental damage, and to finance restoration and rehabilitation of environmental quality of the project-affected area - The Environmental Guarantee Cash Fund amounting to One Million Pesos (Php 1,000,000) will be used for immediate rehabilitation and compensation of affected communities in case of damage or accidents.
+The Environmental Guarantee Cash Fund amounting to One Million Pesos (Php 1,000,000) will be used for immediate rehabilitation and compensation of affected communities in case of damage or accidents.
 This can also be utilized for community-based environmental programs and information campaign.
-The Environmental Guarantee Cash Fund will also be used to cover the operational costs of the EGF Committee, in line with the Project's MMT Manual of Operations that will be approved prior to project implementation
+The Environmental Guarantee Cash Fund will also be used to cover the operational costs of the EGF Committee, in line with the Project's MMT Manual of Operations that will be approved prior to project implementation.
+The Fund shall be replenished to its original amount annually or whenever the amount goes below 50% of the amount.

-6.3.3 EMF and EGF administration and management
+6.3.3 EMF and EGF Administration and Management